astriaorg/astria/specs/sequencer-app.md

 * `IbcRelay`: transmits data packets between the sequencer chain and another chain using the [IBC](https://www.ibcprotocol.dev/) protocol.
 This is a permissioned action, and only authorized accounts can relay.
+As a result, this action is also free to submit.
 It has one field:

   | **Field** | **Type** | **Description** |
   | --------- | -------- | ----------- |